-Apparently it worked.
+It worked.
 This wasn’t the last of the messages.

 Why didn’t he just delete his Twitter account?
-If he did that, bad karma might not have found him

-The lesson here is that there’s no such thing as a “half-way anon”.
+The lesson here is that there’s no such thing as a “halfway anon”.
 Either go fully ghost or be fully out in public.
-Even if you try to be half-way anon, any identifying details can be used to track you.
+Even if you try to be halfway anon, any identifying details can be used to track you.
 Get on the wrong side of the wrong people, and you’ll quickly find out just how bad karma can be and how easy it is to be doxxed.

 For example, if you think you can get away with just putting your face on a profile and nothing else, you’d be sorely disappointed.
 Image searching and matching algorithms have come a long way.

-Do you think you’re safe because your social media is private and therefore ONLY people you allow can see it?
+Do you think you’re safe because your social media is private, and therefore ONLY people you allow can see it?

 Do not underestimate the resolve of someone with a lot of time and a little creativity.
 This goes double for a company that likely employs someone to research people or, at the very least, gives someone that job in addition to other duties so there is a bit of financial compensation.

 You’re only as anonymous as the resources and motivation of the person who wants to find you.

 Use different handles from your name (obviously) or anything associated with your online presence (which is not so obvious and is causing this guy misery).
 Make sure that your handles don’t have:

 And for goodness sakes–and I know that I already said this–DON’T USE AN ACTUAL PHOTO OF YOURSELF.
 That can easily be traced and linked to your presence on any media, company site, school site, or social media profile.